Breed Info

 Copper and Skye (Photo: lifewithkleekai.com)

-Are you thinking about getting an Alaskan Klee Kai but you’re worried they may be too loud or bark too much?
+Are you thinking about getting an Alaskan Klee Kai but you’re worried they may be too loud?

 The Alaskan Klee Kai is a relatively new breed when compared to other breeds that have been around for decades – if not centuries.